MicrosoftDocs/azure-ai-docs/articles/machine-learning/interactive-data-wrangling-with-apache-spark-azure-ml.md

         )
         ```
         > [!NOTE]
-        > The `get_secret()` calls in the above code snippets require the name of the Azure Key Vault, and the names of the secrets created for the Azure Blob storage account access key or SAS token
+        > The `get_secret()` calls in the earlier code snippets require the name of the Azure Key Vault, and the names of the secrets created for the Azure Blob storage account access key or SAS token.

 2. Execute the data wrangling code in the same notebook.
 Format the data URI as `wasbs://<BLOB_CONTAINER_NAME>@<STORAGE_ACCOUNT_NAME>.blob.core.windows.net/<PATH_TO_DATA>`, similar to what this code snippet shows: